SanguineSatan/AndroidMiner/android_arm64/readme.md

 nano ~/.ssh/authorized_keys
 ~~~

-Paste the Putty Public key
+Type "ssh-rsa ", paste the Putty public key from eariler.

 It should look something like this
 ~~~